MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.ja-JP/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md

 AudioCodes 電話機の詳細については、「[Skype for Business の IP 電話機](https://www.audiocodes.com/solutions-products/products/products-for-microsoft-365/ip-phones-room-solutions)」をご覧ください。

 > [!NOTE]
-> Lync Phone Edition は Skype for Business Online でサポートされていますが、Microsoft Teams ではサポートされていません。 LPE プラットフォームのメイン ストリーム サポートは、Lync Server 2013 の製品のサポート ライフ サイクルに合わせて自動的に 4 月、11/2023 まで延長サポートに 2014 年 4 月/10/で終了しました。 LPE のライフ サイクルの詳細については、 「[マイクロソフト製品ライフ サイクル](https://support.microsoft.com/en-us/lifecycle/search?qid=&amp;alpha=Lync%20Phone%20Edition&amp;Filter=FilterNO)」をご覧ください。 LPE CAP モデルは Skype for Business Online でサポートされません。
+> Lync Phone Edition is supported with Skype for Business Online, but not with Microsoft Teams.
+Mainstream support for the LPE platform ended by April/10/2014, with extended support until April/11/2023 to align with the product support lifecycle of Lync Server 2013.
+See [Microsoft Product Lifecycle](https://support.microsoft.com/en-us/lifecycle/search?qid=&amp;alpha=Lync%20Phone%20Edition&amp;Filter=FilterNO) for details on the LPE lifecycle.
+LPE CAP models aren't supported with Skype for Business Online.
 >
-> 今年の後半に、Office 365 は、TLS 1.2 以前の全バージョンのサポートを終了します。 LPE の基盤となるオペレーティング システムでは TLS 1.2 をサポートしていないため、LPE の Office 365 への接続はサポートされなくなります。 詳細については、「[Office 365での TLS 1.2 の必須使用に対する準備](https://support.microsoft.com/en-gb/help/4057306/preparing-for-tls-1-2-in-office-365)」を参照してください。
+> Later this year, Office 365 will not support any version of TLS older than 1.2.
+Since the underlying operating system of LPE does not support TLS 1.2, LPE will not be supported to connect to Office 365 anymore.
+See [Preparing for the mandatory use of TLS 1.2 in Office 365](https://support.microsoft.com/en-gb/help/4057306/preparing-for-tls-1-2-in-office-365) for more information.

 ## <a name="supported-firmware"></a>サポートされているファームウェア